lsst-dm/dm_dev_guide/python/testing.rst

   Only use `~unittest.TestCase.assertTrue` or `~unittest.TestCase.assertFalse` if you are checking a boolean value, or a complex statement that is unsupported by other asserts.
 * When testing that an exception is raised always use `~unittest.TestCase.assertRaises` as a context manager, as shown in line 10 of the above example.
 * If a test method completes, the test passes; if it throws an uncaught exception the test has failed.

+We write test files to allow them to be run by `pytest`_ or to allow them to be run directly from the command line using :command:`python`.
+Whilst `pytest`_ provides more flexibility and enhanced reporting when running tests (such as specifying that only certain tests run), it is sometimes expedient to run them using :command:`python` since there is a faster start time and all the output is visible.
+Additionally, although `pytest`_ allows `unittest.TestCase.subTest` to be used they are treated as normal tests and will fail immediately whereas running with :command:`python` the sub tests will all be executed before triggering stopping the test.

 Supporting Pytest
 =================